 - Lack of employee education on basic cybersecurity practices, such as logging out of key accounts before leaving your desk and only accessing confidential files while connected to the organization’s private network.

+Data breaches remain a major threat to all organizations in 2022 and although knowing what to watch out for certainly helps, you may need outside support to ensure that you effectively protect your operations.
 Sentient Digital, Inc. is a veteran-owned technology solutions company dedicated to completing IT projects, providing technology services, and supplying supplemental staff for both commercial and governmental organizations.
+We pride ourselves on leveraging our knowledge, skills, and experience to obtain results for our clients.
 We specialize in cybersecurity, artificial intelligence and machine learning, R&D, government contracting, systems engineering, data and enterprise architecture, data loss and fraud prevention, cloud services, workforce solutions, and more.

 Looking for expert help on an upcoming tech project?
 Need ongoing managed IT services to protect your organization from data breaches?
 Contact Sentient Digital, Inc. today to learn more about what we can do for you!

-For IT professionals looking to make the next step in their career, visit our careers page to learn more about our professional opportunities in software development, systems engineering, information technology, and more.
+For IT professionals looking to make the next step in their career, we invite you to visit our careers page to learn more about our professional opportunities in software development, systems engineering, information technology, and more.